-They're likely to be among the most expensive bits of outdoor kit you ever buy, so it’s well worth protecting that investment by knowing how to look after a down jacket or sleeping bag.
+After all, they're likely to be among the most expensive bits of outdoor kit you ever buy, so it’s well worth protecting that investment by knowing how to look after a down jacket.
 Luckily, with a bit of regular care and maintenance, you can ensure your precious down gear lasts you for many years and multiple adventures.

 If your down does get wet in the field, there’s probably not much you’ll be able to do unless you happen to get a warm and sunny, or dry and windy day – in which case, you might be able to hang your jacket or sleeping bag somewhere to drip and air dry.

 Follow the same process when you get home.
 Always allow down products to drip dry and then air dry first by placing them in a warm room.
 If your kit is totally saturated, lay it out flat on a towel or across an airing rack, which will help to avoid clumping.
 The next step is to tumble dry it thoroughly on a low heat, using dryer balls or tennis balls to agitate the down and help restore its loft.
 If you have an ultralight down jacket made from particularly delicate fabrics, you can place them inside a pillowcase or duvet cover first.
 This will help protect them during the drying process.

 How to store your down jacket